leddoo/wenjin/main.md

     - consider a type table (for optimized callindirect).
     - mutable instances.
         - generational indices.
+    - should we do an immutable stack?
+        - could use that for debugging, no need to compute types.

 - robustness:
     - traps & host funcs.